Help your book sales with these 5 easy author book marketing tips.

 1. Meticulous listing of your book

-One mistake many authors make is not using Amazon Author Central to add even more book details and editorial reviews.
+One mistake many authors make is not using Amazon Author Central.
+You can add even more book details and editorial reviews.
 I touched on this in my recent post about using Author Central.
 Yes, you can add your own book reviews.

-Always make doubly sure that you have a subtitle, select narrow categories, find searchable keywords and write a keyword rich book description.
+Always make sure you have a subtitle, select narrow categories, find searchable keywords and write a keyword-rich book description.

 Even if you have done this, go back from time to time and see if you can improve your book details.
-Use your book’s keywords in Amazon search, and if your book is not appearing, try finding a couple of new keywords.
+Use your book’s keywords in Amazon search.
+If your book is not appearing, try to find a couple of more effective keywords.

 Search keywords for books are very powerful, so keep looking for better keywords to replace your weaker ones.
 Rinse and repeat.